-(c) Share option plan with a consultant
+(b) Share option plan with a consultant

 On 29 July 2020, the Board of Directors of the Company resolved that the Company grant to a Strategic Development Consultant (the "Consultant") share options under the Post-IPO Share Option Scheme, subject to acceptance by the Consultant and satisfaction of the certain granting conditions, to subscribe for and be allotted 20,000,000 Shares at an exercise price of HK\$0.60 per share.
 The grant became unconditional on 16 October 2020 upon fulfillment of all conditions precedent, amongst others, the approval by the shareholders of the Company at the extraordinary general meeting convened and held on 28 September 2020 and the listing approval by the Stock Exchange on 16 October 2020.
-30% of the share options shall vest in and be exercisable from the date on which the grant of the share options becomes unconditional; another 30% of the share options shall vest in and be exercisable from the date on which the grant of the second anniversary of the grant date.
+30% of the share options shall vest in and be exercisable from the grant of the share options becomes unconditional; another 30% of the share options shall vest in and be exercisable from the first anniversary of the grant date; and the remaining 40% of the share options shall vest in and be exercisable from the second anniversary of the grant date.
 Share-based compensation expenses are recognised over the options' respective vesting period starting from grant date.
 Pursuant to the terms and conditions of the grant of the 20,000,000 share options to the Consultant, the Consultant undertakes, amongst others, not to transfer or otherwise dispose of any Shares allotted to him pursuant to any exercise of the share option at a price per Share which is lower than HK\$1.08, being the final price per Share offered under the initial public offering and Listing of the Company on 13 July 2018, during the period of 10 years from the grant date.